allenai/allenact/projects/tutorials/minigrid_tutorial.md

 Again, if everything went well, the `test` success rate should converge to 1 and the mean episode length to a value below 4.
 Detailed results are saved under a `metrics` subfolder in the output folder.
-The test curves should look similar to
+The test curves should look similar to:
 ![test curves](./minigrid_test.png)